christinawthane/christinawthane.github.io/README.md

 Multi-section pages (`/signingtime` and `/babywearing`) are generated from directories of markdown files (e.g. `_signingtime` and `_babywearing`).
 The babywearing content is localized to English and German based on the `language` property in the YML header.

-The `_data` directory holds some configuration that gets used on multiple pages: the global nav bar, and the list of current courses.
+The `_data` directory holds some configuration that gets used on multiple pages: the global nav bar, and the list of current courses, and prices for courses.

 # Building locally